andyjsharpe/Automatic1111Interpolator/README.md

 - The "Prompt" is the prompt at that keyframe.
 You can use all normal Automatic 1111 prompt formatting.
 - The "Weight" is a multiplier applied to the prompt.
 - The "Frame" is the time at which the keyframe occurs.
 The script chooses which prompts to blend and how much based on the distance of the current image’s frame to this value.
 This must be in-between the frames of the surrounding keyframes, or the script will produce strange outputs.
+- "True Frame" lists the actual frame which takes the frame multiplier into account.

 ### Transition:
 Between every pair of keyframes there will be a transition which the script uses to decide how it interpolates their prompts: